pendo-io/pendo-mobile-sdk/ios/pnddocs/native-ios.md

     }
 }
 ```
-As soon as you have the  user to which you want to relate your guides and analytics please call:
+As soon as you have the user you want your guides and analytics to relate to, call:

 ```swift
 PendoManager.shared().startSession("visitor1", accountId: "account1", visitorData:[], accountData: [])